zorncbllr/php-mono/README.md

     <p> <?= $data["name"] ?> </p>

+## Creating a Service

+#### Run command:

+    ./mono -g ser <filename>

+or

+    ./mono gen ser <filename>

+of

+    ./mono generate service <filename>

+After running the command, a new service class will be generated with the the same methods as the controller class but only static.

+Controller class will be automatically created if a controller class for the service is not yet created.

+example:

+    <?php

+    class ProductsService
+    {
+        static function index(Request $request)
+        {
+            $product = [
+                'name' => 'Brandyy',
+                'brand' => 'Brand X',
+                'expiration' => 'November 23, 2030'
+            ];

+            return json([
+                'product' => $product
+            ]);
+        }
+    }

+usage:

+    <?php

+    class Products extends Controller
+    {

+    #[Route(method: 'GET')]
+    public function index(Request $request)
+        {
+            return ProductsService::index($request);
+        }
+    }

+Using services can be efficient when the logic is too complex.

+Services separates the logic from route handling for better code refactoring and better code structuring.

+Using services will help your code to be more organized and readable.

 ## Routing with Mono

 Routes are determined by the controller classes inside the controllers folder.